CodeYourFuture/Terminal-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: yousef shaikhan
-- Your City:
+- Your City: Manchester
-- Your Slack Name:
+- Your Slack Name: yousef shaikhan

 # Homework Details

-- Module:
+- Module: javascript
-- Week:
+- Week: 2